mathieucarbou/MycilaConfig/README.md

 **Success codes** (converts to `true`):
 - `PERSISTED` — Value changed and written to NVS
-- `DEFAULTED` — Value equals default, removed from NVS or not stored
+- `DEFAULTED` — Value equals default, not stored
 - `REMOVED` — Key successfully removed from NVS

 **Error codes** (converts to `false`):